This Kale Pesto Pasta Recipe post is sponsored, however, the opinions expressed are my own.

 - 1 lb of your favorite type of Pasta

-- Add kale to a food processor along with the olive oil, 1/4 cup juice from the lemon, garlic, walnuts, authentic Italian Pecorino Romano cheese, and pepper.
+Add kale to a food processor along with the olive oil, 1/4 cup juice from the lemon, garlic, walnuts, authentic Italian Pecorino Romano cheese, and pepper.
 Purée until smooth.
-Note: add additional olive oil if necessary as the sauce needs to be smooth and not chunky.
+Note: add additional olive oil if necessary as the kale pesto pasta sauce with walnuts needs to be smooth and not chunky.

-- Place your cooled and drained pasta in a large bowl and add a little over half of the pesto sauce and stir until all pasta is coated.
+Place your cooled and drained pasta in a large bowl and add a little over half of the pecorino romano pesto sauce and stir until all pasta is coated.

-- Top with more grated Pecorino Romano and serve.
+Top with more grated Pecorino Romano and place in serving dish.

 Make sure to look for authentic Italian cheese when preparing your favorite recipes for the best possible texture and flavor.
 Listed below is a little more detail on the authentic Italian cheese that I used for my recipe.
 Mangiamo!